 A number of careful scientists, including the paleontologist Simon Conway Morris in Life’s Solution (2001) and The Deep Structure of Biology (2008) have proposed that humanity’s most advanced features, including our morality, emotions, and tool use, have all been independently discovered, to varying degrees, in other vertebrate and invertebrate species on Earth.
 According to Conway-Morris, if something catastrophic happened to Homo sapiens on Earth, it seems highly probable that another species would very quickly emerge to become the dominant “human” tool-users in our place.
 Our pathway to and our subtype of humanity may be special and unique, but our humanity itself, in many of its key features, seems to be a product of the universe, far more than a product of our own free choice.
 What’s more, local runaway complexification seems well-protected, statistically speaking, by the universe.
 It has many portal paths leading evolutionary processes toward complex forms like ours.

-Testing the Eight Goals and other goals/values models will be even more challenging than the more basic idea of evo devo, as these derivative concepts will need much more careful definition, critique, and quantitation for them to become more widely accepted.
+Testing the Five Goals and Ten Values and other values/goals models for social systems will be even more challenging than the more basic idea of evo devo, as these derivative concepts will need much more careful definition, critique, and quantitation for them to become more widely accepted.